Breadcrumb

 Step 3: Consultation

-After the occupational doctor has assessed your fitness to do other or adapted work temporarily (decision A) or permanently (decision B), a consultation follows between you, your employer and the prevention advisor – occupational health doctor.
+After the assessment, in the course of which the occupational doctor has determined that you may temporarily (decision A) or permanently (decision B) perform adapted or other work, the employer consults you and the prevention advisor – occupational health doctor on the next stage.
 During this consultation, you discuss the options for your return and lay out any specific adjustments or conditions.

 Step 4: Drawing up a reintegration plan or report